Ed-Pavlov/Binstate/README.md

            .OnEnter<ITuple<object, string>>(...) // this state requires two arguments; OnEnter<object, string>(...) overload can be used to simplify code
            ...

-         // one argument will be relayed from the SomeState and the second one passed using Raise method stateMachine.Raise(SomeEvent, new object());
+         // one argument will be relayed from the SomeState and the second one passed through Raise method stateMachine.Raise(SomeEvent, new object());

 #### Relay argument to one of activated state and pass to another